The average credit score in America is now 710 according to Experian. Back in 2019, the average credit score was 703.

 Perhaps the credit score decline has to do with me paying off my rental condo in 2015 and paying off $815,000 of mortgage debt in 2017 after I sold my rental home.
 Hard to say because like a Lannister, I always pay my debts.

-The other interesting thing about this report is that it says the scores range from a low of 334 to a high of 818, instead of a range of between 300 – 850.
-Maybe when my credit score was pulled, that was the range at that particular time.
+The other interesting thing about this credit report is that it says the scores range from a low of 334 to a high of 818, instead of a range of between 300 – 850.
+Equifax has a slightly different credit score range than Experian and TransUnion.

 Finally, even though I got an 804, it still only ranks higher than 86 percent of U.S. consumers.
-This is a very bullish indicator for the economy and the real estate industry.
-I thought a 804 would be at least in the top 5%.
+This is a bullish indicator for the economy and the real estate industry.
+I thought a 804 would be at least in the top 5% for credit scores.

-If someone like myself who is in his early 40s, always pays his bills on time, writes about personal finance 3X-4X a week, and has seen a healthy increase in net worth since 2009, yet is still outranked by 14% of Americans, then surely America as a whole is doing well.
+If someone like me who always pays his bills on time and has seen a healthy net worth increase since the financial crisis is still outranked by ~14% of Americans, then surely America as a whole is doing well.
+Go USA!

 Pick up a copy of Buy This, Not That, my instant Wall Street Journal bestseller.
 The book helps you make more optimal investment decisions so you can live a better, more fulfilling life.
 You can pick up a copy for sale on Amazon.

 In addition, consider investing in private growth companies through a fund.
 Companies are staying private for longer, as a result, more gains are accruing to private company investors.
 Finding the next Google or Apple before going public can be a life-changing investment.

 One of the most interesting funds I'm allocating new capital toward is the Innovation Fund.
 The Innovation fund invests in:

 Roughly 35% of the Innovation Fund is invested in artificial intelligence, which I'm extremely bullish about.
 In 20 years, I don't want my kids wondering why I didn't invest in AI or work in AI!